daily-dsa-solutions/dsa-roadmap/arrays/two-sum/explanation.md

 ## 🤔 Approach Explained

-This solution employs a hash map (dictionary in Python) to efficiently find the two numbers that sum up to the target.
-The algorithm iterates through the input array `nums` only once.
+This solution employs a hash map (dictionary in Python) to efficiently find the pair of numbers that sum up to the target.
+Instead of using nested loops which would result in O(n^2) time complexity, it iterates through the input array `nums` only once.
 For each number encountered, it calculates the `complement` needed to reach the `target`.
 It then checks if this `complement` already exists as a key in the `num_map`.
-If it does, it means the pair has been found, and the indices are returned.
-If the complement is not found, the current number and its index are added to the `num_map` for future comparisons.
-This avoids nested loops, resulting in a significant performance improvement compared to brute-force approaches.
+If it does, it means we've found the pair, and their indices are returned.
+If not, the current number and its index are added to the `num_map` for future checks.
+This ensures that we only need to traverse the array once to find the solution.
 The use of a hash map allows for O(1) average-case lookup time.

 ##  complexity_analysis

-- **Time Complexity:** O(n) - The algorithm iterates through the input array once.
-Hash map lookups (on average) take constant time.
+- **Time Complexity:** O(n).
+The algorithm iterates through the input array `nums` once.
+Hash map lookups (`complement in num_map`) are on average O(1).

-- **Space Complexity:** O(n) - In the worst-case scenario, the `num_map` could store all the numbers from the input array.
-The space used is proportional to the size of the input.
+- **Space Complexity:** O(n).
+In the worst-case scenario, the `num_map` could store all the elements of `nums`, resulting in linear space usage.

 ---